luisagapito/Ecommerce-Data-Pipeline/README.md

     2. It loads all 3 stage tables: products, customers, and events.
     3. It loads the fact table called product sales.
     4. It loads the 3 dimensional tables.
-    5. It runs the quality test.
+    5. It runs the quality tests.
     6. It ends with a stop execution task.

 <img src="images/DAG Airflow.PNG">